Und3rf10w/und3rf10w.github.io/_posts/2022-01-08-shlyuz-1-influences.md

 - asynchronous design
 - protocol design

-These are quite lofty goals, especially for someone that was rather weak in programming (like I literally barely understood object-oriented programming at the time), but this seemed like the perfect project to attempt to learn some about these concepts through implementing them.
+These are quite lofty goals, especially for someone that's a self-taught programmer, but this seemed like the perfect project to attempt to learn and combine some about these concepts through implementation and design.

 I'm a huge fan of system design that is as deniable as possible, and Vault 7 provided a rare window of opportunity to understand how groups that rely on this concept implement it.